BetonQuest/BetonQuest/docs/API/BukkitConfigurations.md

 If mismatching states or settings are found in one `ConfigurationSection` a `InvalidSubConfigurationException` is thrown.

 - `org.betonquest.betonquest.api.config.section.multi.MultiConfiguration`
-- `org.betonquest.betonquest.api.bukkit.config.custom.multi.MultiSectionConfiguration`
+- `org.betonquest.betonquest.lib.config.section.multi.MultiSectionConfiguration`
-- `org.betonquest.betonquest.api.bukkit.config.custom.multi.KeyConflictException`
+- `org.betonquest.betonquest.lib.config.section.multi.KeyConflictException`
-- `org.betonquest.betonquest.api.bukkit.config.custom.multi.InvalidSubConfigurationException`
+- `org.betonquest.betonquest.lib.config.section.multi.InvalidSubConfigurationException`

 ## Multi Fallback
 This is a Fallback configuration that also implements the MultiConfiguration interface.
 In this way, a multi configuration can have the advantage of a fallback configuration to look up values that are not contained in the original configuration.

-- `org.betonquest.betonquest.api.bukkit.config.custom.multi.fallback.MultiFallbackConfiguration`
+- `org.betonquest.betonquest.lib.config.section.multi.fallback.MultiFallbackConfiguration`